paritytech/polkadot/roadmap/implementers-guide/src/runtime/router.md

 No initialization routine runs for this module.

-## Entry points

-The following routines are intended to be invoked by paras' upward messages.

 * `hrmp_init_open_channel(recipient)`:
   1. Check that the origin of this message is a para.
 We say that the origin of this message is the `sender`.
   1. Check that the `sender` is not `recipient`.